Dual Enrollment at Georgia Southern

 - Earn an academic grade point average of at least a 3.0 (85 on numeric scale) as recalculated by the Office of Admissions;

-- Submit SAT scores of at least 1050 (Evidence-Based Reading & Writing + Math on redesigned exam) or 20 Composite ACT;
+- Submit SAT scores of at least 1050 total (Evidence-Based Reading & Writing + Math on redesigned exam) or ACT scores of at least 20 Composite or ACCUPLACER2 scores of at least 237 Reading, 258 Quantitative Reasoning, Algebra, & Statistics and 4 WritePlacer;

 - Gain permission from their high school guidance counselor and parents by completing the student participation agreement;